PickyBinders/Dataset/README.md

 ### Sources of pockets
 ![Sources of pockets](./figures/dataset_1.png)

-1. PDB - See `extract_pockets` in `annotate/pockets.py`.
+1. PDB - See `pockets.py`.
 For all non-polymer chains in the PDB, all polymer chain residues within 8A of the non-polymer chain, and the center of mass of the non-polymer chain are extracted.
-2. Validation criteria - See `annotate/validation.py`.
+2. Validation criteria - See `validation.py`.
 Information is extracted for each pocket from the PDB validation report.
 This only applies to pockets from X-ray structures with EDS data (doesn't handle oligosaccharides and oligonucleotides).
-3. PLIP - See `annotate/plip.py`.
+3. PLIP - See `plip.py`.
 Annotations detected by PLIP are extracted for each pocket in each biounit from SMTL.

 ### Annotating pockets
 - All pockets and associated info from the 3 sources are merged into a single dataframe, using the PDB_ID and ligand_mmcif_chain as the key
 - Referred to as single ligand pockets (SPLC) - consists of (PDB_ID, biounit, ligand_mmcif_chain, prox_plip_chains)
-- Ligands are labeled as (see `label_ligand_types` in `annotate/create_dataset.py`):
+- Ligands are labeled as (see `label_ligand_types` in `create_dataset.py`):
     - cofactor
     - drug-like
     - fragment